Last Modified Date: February 14, 2014

 Revision Policy -- To reflect the availability of late reports and corrections by respondents, monthly data

 may be revised in each of the three months after original publication.
-After three months, no further data
+After three months, no further

-the releases for February, March, and April.
+in the releases for February, March, and April.

 Uses of the Data -- The primary use of the indexes is to deflate trade statistics, notably the foreign trade